|

 guest of honour and was asked to deliver an adress.
 On this day the traditional outrigger race took

-place, as a great event of the year.
+place, as a great event of the year. | | One could recognize at the enthusiasm of

 the young generation that a white tourist might only quite seldom go